react-component/field-form/README.md

 `rc-field-form` is try to keep sync with `rc-form` in api level, but there still have something to change:

+## 🔥 Remove Field will not clean up related value

+We do lots of logic to clean up the value when Field removed before.
+But with user feedback, remove exist value increase the additional work to keep value back with conditional field.

+## 🔥 Nest name use array instead of string

+In `rc-form`, we support like `user.name` to be a name and convert value to `{ user: { name: 'Bamboo' } }`.
+This makes '.' always be the route of variable, this makes developer have to do additional work if name is real contains a point like `app.config.start` to be `app_config_start` and parse back to point when submit.

+Field Form will only trade `['user', 'name']` to be `{ user: { name: 'Bamboo' } }`, and `user.name` to be `{ ['user.name']: 'Bamboo' }`.

 ## 🔥 `getFieldsError` always return array

 `rc-form` returns `null` when no error happen.
 This makes user have to do some additional code like: